Fiat 500 review

 The retro-inspired Fiat 500 looks great, handles well and is nimble in town - and it's pretty cheap to run as well

-One of the major reasons – like all of these cars – is the extensive customisation options Fiat offers so owners can personalise their cars with some individual styling features, visual tweaks and colour combos.
+The Fiat 500 still remains a hugely popular car though, so there’s no need for Fiat to change too much.
+One of the major reasons for its success is the extensive customisation options Fiat offers, so owners can personalise their cars with some individual styling features, full body wrappings, smaller decals and bold colour combos.

 The standard three-door is at the core of the range, although there’s also a 500C convertible variant, with a big, roll-back canvas roof.

-The updated 500 goes on sale in September 2015 with no price rises over the outgoing version and initially there's a three-strong range.
+Initially there's a three-strong range available on the facelifted 500.
 Pop kicks off the range, but the equipment is a little basic – there's stop start, electric windows, steel wheels with wheel trims, Aux-in and USB ports, steering wheel-mounted controls and LED daytime running lights.

 The Fiat 500 is a modern-day reboot of the original 500, which was launched in 1957 and captured the hearts and minds of the public.

 The current version is much bigger than the original, but it's clearly a Fiat 500 with its charming curvy lines, upright stance and cute circular headlamps.
 The 500's dashboard is also painted the same colour as the exterior – a nice carry over from the original.

 The new 500 was launched in 2007 and remained largely unchanged styling-wise until summer 2015 when Fiat tweaked the looks inside and out.
 At the front, the refreshed 500 gets an extra chrome strip (reminiscent of the larger 500X crossover), new larger elliptical daytime-running lights and on top-spec Lounge models a flashy studded lower grille.
 To the rear, there are new ring-shaped light clusters with body-coloured centres, and there are now two new exterior colours and alloy wheel designs.